crate/crate/blackbox/docs/general/ddl/analyzers.rst

 ``type='keyword'``

-The ``keyword`` tokenizer emits the entire input as a single token.
+The ``keyworkd`` tokenizer emits the entire input as a single token.

 .. rubric:: Parameters